YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 ```
 sudo curl -sSL http://bit.ly/2ysbOFE | bash -s -- 2.2.2 1.4.9
 ```
 This process will take time depending on your internet speed.
-Once end, you will see response like below.
+Once it ends, you will see responses like below.
 There are different versions of Fabric available.
 However, the 2.2 is the LTS one.
 It might take some time.
 This will create a folder called **“fabric-sample”**.
 Check it, you should see a lot of files inside it.
 These are some sample boilerplates. we only need some of them.
 You will learn it later in this lab.
 ![App Screenshot](./_readme-image/5_install_sample_fabric.png)

-🤔🤔🤔 If you face difficulties to run the command you try the alternative command provided below:
+🤔🤔🤔 If you face difficulties to run the command, try the alternative command provided below:

 ```
 sudo curl -sSL https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh | bash -s -- 2.2.2 1.4.9
 ```

-20. Now iff you, check **fabric-samples** dirrectory, you will see a lot of files there.
-However,  for today's lab we only need somme of them.
+20. Now, if you check **fabric-samples** directory, you will see a lot of files there.
+However,  for today's lab we only need some of them.
 Therefore, all the files and directory, except the files mentioned in the image below:
 ![App Screenshot](./_readme-image/6_required_file_list.png)

-These are the files aand directories we should have.
+These are the files and directories we should have.

 - **Checkpoint ( optional ): Show this to your teacher.**
     -